-Adding to the new visitor experience, the Adventure Playground will offer a specifically designed woodland wonderland for children, while The Grazing Rooms café will offer snack and meals from breakfast to tea, using locally sourced ingredients, when opened.
+Adding to the new visitor experience, the Adventure Playground will offer a specifically designed woodland wonderland for children, while The Grazing Rooms café will offer snack and meals from breakfast to tea, using locally sourced ingredients, when it opens in July.

-While entry is free for selected dates in June, visits must be pre-booked, and from 13 June, online bookable tickets – costing £6.50 for adults, and £3.50 for children, with under threes free – will include car parking, entry to the farm, deer paddocks and trail, adventure playground and picnic grounds beside the pond and river.
+Visits must be pre-booked, and online bookable tickets – costing £6.50 for adults, and £3.50 for children, with under threes free – will include car parking, entry to the farm, deer paddocks and trail, adventure playground and picnic grounds beside the pond and river.

 For full details, visit www.skyparkfarm.com.